Emmy Rossum: Early life

 An increasing interest in pursuing acting led to taking classes with Flo Salant Greenberg of The New Actors Workshop in New York City.
 She has also worked with acting coach Terry Knickerbocker.

 Rossum attended the Spence School, a private school in Manhattan, before dropping out to pursue career opportunities.
 She received her high school diploma at fifteen years old via online-extension courses offered by Stanford University's Education Program for Gifted Youth (EPGY).
-She enrolled at Columbia University, studying French, art history and philosophy.
+She then enrolled at Columbia University, studying French, art history and philosophy.